137th Special Operations Group

 The 137th Special Operations Group is an associate unit of the Oklahoma Air National Guard stationed at Will Rogers Air National Guard Base.
 If activated for federal service, the group is gained by Air Force Special Operations Command.

 The group was first activated during World War II as the 404th Fighter Group flying Republic P-47 Thunderbolts.
 The group served in the European Theater of Operations from May 1944 until the end of the war.
 It provided close air support to ground troops following Operation Overlord, the Normandy landings.
 It earned a Distinguished Unit Citation, French Croix de Guerre with Palm and Belgian Fourragere before inactivating in the fall of 1945.

 The group was redesignated the 137th Fighter Group and allotted to the National Guard in 1946, with squadrons in Oklahoma and Kansas.
 During the Korean War, it was activated and deployed to France as the 137th Fighter-Bomber Group, where it opened Chaumont Air Base.

 The unit was replaced in France by a regular unit and returned without personnel or equipment to state control.
 In 1955, it converted from the fighter bomber to the fighter interceptor mission, and two years later lost its squadrons in Tulsa and in Kansas to new fighter groups.

 From 1961 until it was inactivated in 1975, the group engaged in strategic and tactical airlift.

 The group was activated again in 1992 and converted to the air refueling mission in 2008.

-Overview

-During World War II, as the 404th Fighter Group flying Republic P-47 Thunderbolts, it provided close air support to troops following Operation Overlord, the Normandy landing until the close of the war.
-During the Korean War, as the 136th Fighter-Bomber Group it was activated and deployed to France.
-The unit later engaged fighter operations, strategic and tactical airlift before being redesignated as an air refueling wing.
+Mission

 Units

 The 137th Special Operations Group consists of the following units: